Part 1: The Law Of Similars

 This is called the law of similars.

-Hahnemann stressed that a disease can only be recognised by it’s symptoms and it is the totality of these symptoms which must be addressed.
+Hahnemann stressed that a disease can only be recognized by it’s symptoms and it is the totality of these symptoms which must be addressed.
 Whereas allopathic medicine works to suppress symptoms, the fundamental principle of homeopathy is disease will be cured by remedies that produce similar symptoms.

 The goal of homeopathy is to select a remedy which best fits the symptom picture of the dog so that the artificially produced disease will restore balance or equilibrium in the body.
 This is not unlike the principles of acupuncture or Traditional Chinese Medicine.
 In this way, we can help the body to help itself.